Linear Regression

 So we have four plots here.

-The first plot is the Residuals vs. Fitted.
-This allows us to check the linear relationship assumption.
+- Residuals vs. Fitted: This allows us to check the linear relationship assumption.
 If the red line approximately follows the grey dashed line and there are no distinct patterns, then the variables are linearly related.

-Second is the Normal QQ, and we interpret this the same way we interpreted QQ plots previously.
-If the points follow the line and don’t deviate significantly, then the residuals here are normally distributed.
+- Normal QQ: We interpret this the same way we interpreted QQ plots previously.
+If the points follow the line and don’t deviate significantly, then the residuals are normally distributed.

-Third is the Spread-Location, which tests the homogeneity of variance in the residuals (our homoskedasticity).
+- Spread-Location: Tests the homogeneity of variance in the residuals (our homoscedasticity).
 Again, we want to see a horizontal red line with “shotgun” (aka randomly spread) points.

-The last is the Residuals vs. Leverage.
-We don’t need to look at this plot too carefully right now, but in brief, it’s used to identify points having too strong of an influence on the outcome of the analysis.
+- Residuals vs. Leverage: We don’t need to look at this plot too carefully right now, but in brief, it’s used to identify points having too strong of an influence on the outcome of the analysis.

 Okay so it looks like all our assumptions are satisfied!
 Let’s take a look at our results: